 Construction and use of the OSG Storage Facility at each alternative location would have largely the same utility and public service impacts as described for Proposed Project.
 Trenching and excavation could accidentally damage or disrupt utilities (Impact U-1), but compliance with State law would ensure that subsurface utility disruption impacts would be less than significant (Class III).
 As with the Proposed Project, compliance with existing safety measures would result in less than significant impacts from the disruption of overhead lines (Class III).
-Public service systems (Impact U-2) could also be potentially disrupted if construction equipment blocks access routes resulting in potentially significant impacts (Class II).
-Implementation of Mitigation Measure U-2a would reduce these impacts to a less than significant level.
+Public service systems (Impact U-2) could also be potentially disrupted if construction equipment blocks access routes resulting in potentially significant impacts (Class III).
+Implementation of DCPP's emergency response plan Mitigation Measure U-2a-would reduce these impacts to a less than significant level.
 Impacts resulting from utility or public service demands exceeding the capacities of DCPP's providers (Impact U-3) would also be the same as for the Proposed Project (Class III).